eniehack/pleroma-docker/README.md

 because the project is recompiled at startup if needed.

 In general: Prepending `custom.d/` to pleroma’s customization guides should work all the time.<br>
-Check them out in the official pleroma wiki.
+Check them out in the [pleroma documentation](https://docs.pleroma.social/small_customizations.html#content).

 For example: A custom thumbnail now goes into `custom.d/` + `priv/static/instance/thumbnail.jpeg`.